 Reinforcing Fiber Interactions.

-If high air content is experienced with competitor reinforcing fibers, pre-wet the fibers by tumbling in the mixer three minutes with water, colorant, and 1 bottle of SCOFIELD® Ready-Mix Truck Defoamer per truckload before batching concrete into the mixer.
+If high air content is experienced with reinforcing fibers, pre-wet the fibers by tumbling in the mixer three minutes with water, colorant, and 1 bottle of SCOFIELD® Ready-Mix Truck Defoamer per truckload before batching concrete into the mixer.

 Jobsite Test Sections

 Prior to large scale production, the concrete or cementitious mix design for each color to be produced must be made.
 Conduct small scale testing to demonstrate concrete from the mix design meets all slump, flow, air content, compressive strength, and any other required concrete specifications.

 Prior to general jobsite use, representative Jobsite Test Section(s) or “Mock-Ups” must be produced and approved for each individual concrete color mix design, surface finish/texture, and for each curing compound/sealer combination that will be created.

 Use Jobsite Test Sections to verify entire system suitability including frame/mold and foundation preparation methods, surface concrete specification compliance, finishing techniques, safety procedures, and achieved performance of the fresh and fully cured concrete.
 When applicable, test completed systems for wet and dry slip resistance.
 Evaluate polishing or coating application techniques, final color, and visual appearance.
 Do not proceed with products, techniques, or finishing systems that do not meet required specifications or meet with site owner approval.